The Five Elements Needed to Master Emotional Writing

 This adage means to see and experience life through the eyes of someone other than yourself.

-To feel what it’s like to be a slave in America in the early 1800s.
+Be a slave in America in the early 1800s.

 Observation